-Action point & Key Priority egies .
-Timescale and Checkpoints Summary of Key People UG profile shows R&amp;T: Total headcount of 111 students of which 76.6%F; LEL 239 students (80.3%F); EACW: 580 students (77.9%); Drama: 451 (74.7%F); AHCP: 110 students (84.5%F).
+Action point & Key Priority Description of issue and rationale Plann ed actions and strategies Tim escale and Checkpoints Summary of Key People UG profile shows R&T: Total headcount of 111 students of which 76.6%F; LEL 239 students (80.3%F); EACW: 580 students (77.9%); Drama: 451 (74.7%F); AHCP: 110 students (84.5%F).
 MLC represent an aspirational gender distribution: total headcount 1238 students of which 66.1%F; and good practice from this department can be shared across the School.
-This priority will require coordinated campaigns with Marketing Team, Admissions and WP Teams, as well as support from the Careers Service to enhance communications around Careers and Graduate employability in affected departments at GCSE and A level: to run targeted workshops at year 9 (GCSE selection year) and year 11 (A level selection year) to communicate careers outcomes and SALC Recruitment Admissions Coordi comprising SALC I Admissions Coordi SALC Outreach Of Marketing Officer, and Director of SR three times a year report and coordina initiatives.
-Working tracks year-on-yea in male student rec meet 2028 target. inator sets p JG inator, fficer, SALC EDI Lead , to meet and to ate Group r increases Start Date: October 2022 to meet three times a year (February, June) until 2028.
-Recruitment and Admissions Coordinator, UG Admissions Coordinator, Outreach officer, Marketing officer EDI Lead, Dir SR, SALC Data Analyst employability of Arts and Humanities (iii) EDI Lead to review Athena Swan awai applications of sim departments at oth institutions to exan whether comparab exist to promote ge equality due to underrepresentatio students; contact A those institutions to good practice.
-Rep Working Group to their actions. rds ilar hine le initiatives ender on of male AS Leads at o share port to Start April 2023 to complete September 2023.
+This priority will require coordinated campaigns with Marketing Team, Admissions and WP Teams, as well as support from the Careers Service to enhance communications around Careers and Graduate employability in affected departments at GCSE and A level: to run targeted workshops at year 9 (GCSE selection year) and year 11 (A level selection year) to communicate careers outcomes and SALC Recruitment and Admissions Coordinator sets up a Working Group comprising SALC UG Admissions Coordinator, SALC Outreach Officer, SALC Marketing Officer, EDI Lead and Director of SR, to meet three times a year and to report and coordinate initiatives.
+Working Group tracks year-on-year increases in male student recruitment to meet 2028 target. • Start Date: October 2022 to meet three times a year (February, June) until 2028.
+Recruitment and Admissions Coordinator, UG Admissions Coordinator, Outreach officer, Marketing officer EDI Lead, Dir SR, SALC Data Analyst employability of Arts and Humanities degrees. (iii) EDI Lead to review published Athena Swan awards applications of similar departments at other institutions to examine whether comparable initiatives exist to promote gender equality due to underrepresentation of male students; contact AS Leads at those institutions to share good practice.
+Report to Working Group to feed into their actions. • Start April 2023 to complete September 2023.
 Repeat April 2025 to complete September 2025.
 Repeat April 2027 to complete September 2027.
 EDI Lead, Admissions Working Group

 Action Priority point & Key / Description of issue and rationale Plann ed actions and strategies Tim escale and Checkpoints Summary of Key People (iv) Recruitment and Admissions Coordinator, Admissions Tutors, Admissions Team and EDI Lead to conduct review and revision of Open Day and other recruitment activities with Marketing Team (this team leads on Open days) and Careers Service to identify areas where activities could be made more inclusive.
-Head of SALC Admissions and Marketing report these initiatives to Working Group. + Start May 2023 and report to WG in September 2024.
+Head of SALC Admissions and Marketing report these initiatives to Working Group.
+Start May 2023 and report to WG in September 2024.
 Repeat annually May to Sept up to 2028.
 Recruitment and Admissions Coordinator, Admissions Tutors, Admissions Team, Marketing Team, Careers Service, EDI Lead (v) Working Group collaborate with Admissions officers in SoSS to review gender equality in recruitment to larger joint hons degrees (2022 SoSS Athena Swan Bronze renewal application also identified under- representation of male students in Social Anthropology and Sociology, both of which disciplines account for large joint hons components of degrees shared with R&T and History).
 Identify gendered language in recruitment and marketing materials/practices across Joint Hons subjects.
 Start January 2023 Complete by: July 2023 (focus groups and AS data review); July 2025 (programme of targeted WP workshops and joint-School revision of recruitment and marketing materials).
-Date to review impact October 2025 18b A2:29 (p208) PGT gender profile Disproportionate number of female students (i) Conduct a thorough review of the demographic profile of our students by Department/Subject and by • Start date March 2023 to complete Sept 2023 SALC Data Analyst, Faculty Data Analyst, EDI Directorate Data Analyst, Admissions
+Date to review impact October 2025 18b A2:28 (p208) PGT gender profile Disproportionate number of female students (i) Conduct a thorough review of the demographic profile of our students by • Start date March 2023 to complete Sept 2023 SALC Data Analyst, Faculty Data Analyst, EDI Directorate Data • • • • • • • • • • • • • • • • • • • • Department/Subject and by Analyst, Admissions